cvat-ai/cvat/site/content/en/docs/for-developers/CONTRIBUTING.md

+---
-# Contributing to this project
+title: "Contributing to this project"
+linkTitle: "Contributing"
+weight: 1
+---

 Please take a moment to review this document in order to make the contribution process easy and effective for everyone involved.